usmanr149/urmlblog/_posts/2020-3-5-rotate_yolo_bbox.md

         return rotated_mat
 ```

-We can use this code to greatly increase the number of images we pass to train our
+You can use this code to greatly increase the number of different images you pass to
-computer vision model.
-In addition, you can also add random noise to images before
+train your computer vision model.
+In addition, you can also add random noise to
-rotating, you can go crazy.
+images before rotating, you can go crazy.

 See the full code [here](https://github.com/usmanr149/Yolo_bbox_manipulation).